TannerRogalsky/dungeon_generation_unity_talk/dungeon_generation_unity_talk.md

 - Recieving and prioritizing arguments.
   - Number of rooms, size of rooms.
   - How far apart are the rooms.
-  - How many rooms is the shortest path through the dungeon.
+  - How many rooms make the shortest path through the dungeon.
-  - Can we we have dead ends?
+  - Can we have dead ends?
 How many?
 - Number of rooms is less important than the shortest path through the dungeon.

 ---